 The Hommocks co-teaching model consists of a special education and general education teacher sharing equal responsibilities for the instruction, management, assessment, and overall facilitation of a class.
 Both teachers bring their unique talents and experiences to bear in supporting the learning of all students in the room.

-Subject-specific special classes are self-contained classes designed to support students in achieving mastery of a challenging curriculum.
+Subject-specific special classes are classes designed to support students in achieving mastery of a challenging curriculum.
 In recent years, Hommocks has made strives to support students in leaving these special classes for successful achievement in the mainstream setting.
-As a result, the self-contained classes that remain are intended to support students in the eventual transition to less restrictive environments.
+As a result, the special classes that remain are intended to support students in the eventual transition to less restrictive environments.

-Academic Support Class:
+Academic Support Classes

 This is a support class for certain students who need extra support and supplementary assistance in general education classrooms.
 This program was designed to support students who are in special class math and English but attend general education social studies and science.
 The focus of this program is to preview, review, re-teach more difficult topics, and to teach test-taking and student skills needed to foster future independence and competence in these areas so that they can participate successfully in the least restrictive setting for social studies and science.